Protocol

 - Assign or expand decision ownership

-Within an authorized frame, AI systems MAY:
+Within an authorized scope, AI systems MAY:

 - Infer intermediate steps